 - 15. Are You Just Tired of It?

 Just like any website redesigning or redevelopment, you need to have a clear set of purposes and goals to direct the project.
 The lack of specific reasons why you want to redesign or improve an individual aspect of your site may give you a better-looking design.
 However, it’s unlikely to be sufficient for your site or the users.

 It’s always ideal to conduct a comprehensive look in your site review to make sure you protect your ability to amend and maintain the site and keep the significant bits of an existing site developing the brand in the best way possible.
-Thus, contemplating with the following questions below will help you develop a close-knit plan to make sure your redesigning project will push through without a hitch.
+Thus, contemplating the following questions below will help you develop a close-knit plan to make sure your redesigning project will push through without a hitch.